Ravikumar-07/vehicle-scenario-and-CRUD-operation/README.md

 * Direction (can have only Towards, Backwards, Upwards and Downwards).

-json-server is used for storing data use.
+node-server is used for storing data use.

 For animation I have used Framer motion library.